-If you’re a Mac user then you’d already know that Apple’s computers aren’t really known for their gaming prowess.
-Similarly priced Windows PCs have far better gaming performance and therefore Windows users have access to many more games.
-However, that doesn’t mean our Mac using brethren will have to invest in a Windows PC in order to play games.
-Quite a few popular games for Windows have now been ported to macOS and Mac users even have a ton of great free titles to jumpstart their gaming journey.
-So, if you’re a Mac user who’s been meaning to delve into the vast world of gaming then you’ve come to the right place.
-We’ve curated a list of the 15 best free Mac games, spanning across various genres, that you should try before investing in more premium titles.
+If you are a Mac user, you’d already know that Apple’s computers aren’t known for their gaming prowess.
+However, that doesn’t mean our Mac-using brethren will have to invest in a Windows PC to play games.
+We have curated a list of the 25 best free Mac games in 2023, spanning various genres that you should try before investing in more premium titles.

-Hi-Rez Studios’ Paladins is a nearly identical Overwatch clone which is available on macOS.
-The game, much like Blizzard’s Overwatch, allows players to choose a champion which are divided into four categories – front line, damage, support and flank – and play with their friends to take down the enemy team.
-The game has three different game modes and a large champion pool, boasting of a variety of champions with vastly different abilities and play styles.
+Hi-Rez Studios’ Paladins is a nearly identical Overwatch clone that is available on macOS.
+The game, much like Blizzard’s Overwatch, allows players to choose a champion which is divided into four categories – front line, damage, support, and flank – and play with their friends to take down the enemy team.
+The game has three different game modes and a large champion pool, boasting a variety of champions with vastly different abilities and play styles.

 4. Team Fortress 2